 The day I opted out was a day marked by a terrible headache, stomach upset, and some lightheadedness.
 I was irritable and cranky.
 I legitimately felt like I was sick, except I knew I wasn’t.
 I stayed in bed a good chunk of the day and got very little done.

-As I clicked off more caffeine free days on the calendar, I returned to normal, but the experience of having a true withdrawal from a true drug was a first for me and it was eye opening.
+As I clicked off more caffeine free days on the calendar, I returned to normal, but the experience of having a true withdrawal from an actual drug was a first for me and it was eye opening.
 It got me wondering, did my CYP1A2 genotype have something to do with the severity of my withdrawal?

 I’d read that coffee constricts blood vessels in the brain, and that when you quit, the passageways open back up, which causes a headache.
 But I wanted to real scoop on what causes withdrawal, so I asked, you guessed it, Aaron, the badass scientist on our team.
 Here’s what he had to say.